carpentries-lab/metagenomics-analysis/_episodes/01-background-metadata.md

 - "Groups of files are stored in collection directories whose names begin with an underscore."
 ---

-This episode describes the tools we use to build and manage lessons.
+This episode describes diferences in metagenomics analysis.
-These simplify many tasks, but make other things more complicated.

-## Repositories on GitHub
+## Different metagenomic analyses
+Shotgun
+Amplicon 16S

 Visit our [new curriculum development guide](https://carpentries.github.io/curriculum-development/).